← Back to News & Guides

 May 9, 2026 · 8 min read

-This guide explains exactly how eco-modulation works in each state and gives you 7 concrete strategies to reduce what you owe — with real dollar figures.
+This guide shows exactly how eco-modulation is built into each state's fee structure — with real numbers from published rate schedules — and gives you 7 concrete strategies to reduce what you owe.

 What is eco-modulation?

-The net effect: two brands with identical packaging tonnage can pay very different fees depending on their material choices.
+The result: two brands with identical packaging tonnage can pay very different fees depending on their material choices.

 7 strategies to reduce your EPR fees